UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 A DataCrate:

-*  Is a BagIt bag conforming to the DataCrate [BagIt profile] [https://raw.githubusercontent.com/UTS-eResearch/datacrate/develop/spec/0.1/profile-datacrate-v0.1.json],
+*  Is a BagIt bag conforming to the [DataCrate BagIt profile],

 *  With a CATALOG.html tag file in the bag directory which describes the files and directories in the BagIt payload (/data) directory.
 The CATALOG.html file